SSL-A-Team/ssl_ros_bridge/README.md

 The SSL League protobufs make extensive use of optional fields, which are unfortunately not currently supported in ROS messages. ssl_ros_bridge uses array field types to hold optionals.
 These fields will either hold one or zero elements.
 This does introduce some ambiguity between optional fields and actual array fields.
 Users should refer to the corresponding protobuf definitions for clarity.

+> **Note**
+>
-_Note:_ ROS fields do support bounded-size array types.
+> ROS fields do support bounded-size array types.
 We could enforce the "zero or one" behavior with these size limits, but this has caused problems with some ROS tools in the past (ie. PlotJuggler) which don't parse the message definitions correctly with these limits in place.

 #### Recursive Message Definitions